microsoft/graphrag/docsite/_posts/get_started.md

 export GRAPHRAG_API_BASE="http://<domain>.openai.azure.com"
 ```

-For more details about Environment Variables configuration please refer to [Enviroment Configuration](./_config/overview/) to the Query Engine [CLI documentation](../_query/3-cli).
+For more details about Environment Variables configuration please refer to [Environment Configuration](./_config/overview/) to the Query Engine [CLI documentation](../_query/3-cli).

 ## Running the Indexing pipeline